geotavros/sandbrick/README.md

-# sandbrick
+# Sandbrick
-Sandbrick Warfare map for Nuclear Dawn
+Sandbrick is a Warfare map for Nuclear Dawn.
+You may use it for whatever purposes you have.